kiwiofdoom1337/odin-recipes/README.md

-This project is a part of TOP (The Odin Project) curricculum that tests the knowledge of HTML and git basics.
+This project is a part of TOP (The Odin Project) curriculum that tests the knowledge of HTML and git basics.

 Link: https://www.theodinproject.com/lessons/foundations-recipes